jinathin/chang_jinw_paterson_aaron_Final-IA/README.md

 *Minor issue to be fixed*
  - css lines has to be corrected when merging to master
  - ~~background image has to be fixed to fit better in desktop full preview~~

+###### Contact page

+ contact page feats these elements
+ - information about google map (location of the TRAA)
+ - Contact form section to fill up their information to create it